arpitbbhayani/articles/blogs/string-interning.md

     (((PyASCIIObject *)(op))->state.interned)
 ```

-Above macro suggests that the Python maintains a member named `interned` in `PyASCIIObject` structure that suggests if the string is interned or not.
+The above macro suggests that the Python maintains a member named `interned` in `PyASCIIObject` structure that suggests if the string is interned or not.

 When we look for all the references of `PyUnicode_InternInPlace` in the codebase we find what all strings are interned by Python.

 ## Internals of String Interning

-In CPython, the String references are stored, accessed and managed using a Dictionary named `interned`.
-This dictionary is lazily initialized upon first String Intern invocation and holds the reference to the String objects allocated on heap.
+In CPython, the String references are stored, accessed, and managed using a Dictionary named `interned`.
+This dictionary is lazily initialized upon the first String Intern invocation and holds the reference to the String objects allocated on the heap.

 ### Interning the String